 What is Fair Market Value?

-The fair market value (of a good or service being exchanged) refers to the price at which both transacting parties (the buyer and the seller of that good or service) are willing to proceed with the transaction.
+The fair market value (of a good or service being exchanged) refers to the price at which both transacting parties (the buyer and the seller of that good or service) have agreed to independently.

 If certain conditions are met, the fair market value will represent an accurate valuation of the goods being exchanged.
 The conditions are as follows: